 Primary Glaucoma

-This type of glaucoma is considered rare, which often happens due to inherited factors and structural abnormalities of the eye’s structure, particularly the drainage system.
+This type of glaucoma is considered rare and often results from inherited factors and structural abnormalities of the eye, particularly the drainage system.

 Some cat breeds develop narrowly formed drainage angles, which slow down the outflow of the aqueous humor.
-Because of this slow drainage, the pressure accumulates and builds up over time.
+Because of this slow drainage, pressure builds over time.
 Cat breeds that carry an increased risk of glaucoma include:

 Secondary Glaucoma